mtl-brainhack-school-2019/Mike_repo/README.md

 # About my work
-I study sensory plasticity in :rat: auditory cortex using a combination of sound exposure :sound:, behaviour :chart_with_upwards_trend:, genetics :man_scientist:,  electrophysiology :zap:, and anatomy :microscope:.
+I study sensory plasticity in rat auditory cortex using a combination of sound exposure :sound:, behaviour :chart_with_upwards_trend:, genetics :man_scientist:,  electrophysiology :zap:, and anatomy :microscope:.

 TLDR; check out my [to-do list](#My-to-do-list)

 ## What kind of data do I use?
+* Experimental subjects

+**Description**: n = 24 subjects, 45+ training sesions each, 10+ e-phys parameters each (see Behaviour and Electrophysiology, below)

 * Behavior

 **Description**: I use an auditory oddball discrimination task, in which subjects are presented with two kind of stimuli.
 The first one is the _non-target_ stimulus, which consists in a train of six identical tones \(which are referred to as standard tones\); e.g., S-S-S-S-S-S